daronphang/programming-resources/architectures/software-development/microservices/principles.md

 ### Independently deployable

-Should always strive to ensure that our microservices can and are dpeloyed by themselves.
+Should always strive to ensure that our microservices can and are deployed by themselves.
 It should be the norm that you can make a change to a single service and release it into production, without having to deploy any other services in lock-step.

 By adopting a one service-per-host model, you reduce side effects that could cause deploying one service to impact another unrelated service.
 Consider using blue/green or canary release techniques to separate deployment from release.